Green function of the P\"{o}schl-Teller potential: Defining the Green function

 \section{Defining the Green function}

 Linear perturbations $\psi(x,t)$ of the \sch geometry obey the Regge-Wheeler-Zerilli equations~\cite{Regge:1957td, Zerilli:1970aa},

-where $x$ is the tortoise coordinate related to \sch radial distance $r$ by $x = r + \log(r-1)$, $V(x)$ is the Regge-Wheeler (odd) or Zerilli (even) potential, and $S$ is the source term corresponding to a point-particle orbiting the BH.
+where $x$ is the tortoise coordinate related to \sch radial distance $r$ by $x = r + \log(r-1)$, $V(x)$ is the Regge-Wheeler (odd) or Zerilli (even) potential, and $S$ is an arbitrary source term (we will consider $S$ to be the source term corresponding to a point-particle orbiting the BH in Section~\ref{sec:response}).
 All our calculations will be carried out with the Zerilli potential for $\ell=2$.
+Notice that we do not aim to discuss here the full 4-dimensional structure of the Green function but we restrict to $(t,r)$ space: the caustic structure, light crossing time and geodesics are known to be different in the two cases~\cite{Casals:2009zh}.
 In this section, we will briefly recap how one can solve Eq.~\eqref{eq:RWZeq} subject to the free radiation boundary conditions (i.e. $\psi$ is an ingoing wave at the horizon and an outgoing wave at infinity) using the Green function technique.

 In order to decompose Eq.~\eqref{eq:RWZeq} in the frequency domain, we introduce the Laplace transform of $\psi$,